Hiring, Training, and Supervision of Instructional Support Staff

 The following paragraphs detail the appointment process:

-Each spring, the OUE will request that departments submit their enrollment estimates and course section requests for the coming academic year via an on-line section allocation tool.
+Each spring, the OUE will request that departments submit their enrollment estimates and course section requests for the coming academic year via the on-line section allocation tool.
 The OUE will make its pre-allocations directly in the tool.
 After the study card deadline, the section allocation tool will automatically display actual enrollment numbers, which the OUE will use to make adjustments to section allocations.
-For questions or further details about this process, contact the Office of Undergraduate Education (email@example.com).
+For questions or further details about this process, contact the Office of Undergraduate Education (firstname.lastname@example.org).

 Departments should make teaching fellow appointments by the end of the spring term for the coming academic year.
 Preference for teaching fellow appointments should be given to students to whom a guarantee of teaching was offered at admission (see note below); teaching preference is also usually given to students prior to the fifth year of residency.

 After those students who are expected to teach as part of their funding packages have been accommodated, departments and course heads are expected to consider and prioritize all other qualified applicants from within GSAS; special attention should be paid to qualified applicants in their third or fourth year of residency from related departments and disciplines.

 Written notification should be provided to each successful applicant making explicit the teaching assignment and the terms of the teaching appointment, as well as expectations for training and orientation.
 Applicants who are not appointed as teaching fellows should be informed in writing at the same time so that they can make alternative arrangements for financial support before the academic year begins.
 If a student who has been offered an appointment receives funding from another source or for other reasons declines the opportunity, that appointment may be offered to another GSAS student after direct consultation with GSAS, and in accordance with the priorities described above.